okansavas/E-Junkie_Selenium_TestNG_Project/README.md

-This project was built as part of the Techno Study bootcamp by BugFighters team
+This project was built as part of the Techno Study bootcamp by the BugFighters team